 The 2018 General Assembly expanded the sales and use tax base to security and investigative services, as well as vender-hosted prewritten computer software, or software as a service (SaaS).
 Security and investigative services includes all services listed under NAICS code 56161.
 Revised revenues from the sales and use taxes on security and investigative services are \$9,715,473, which are expected to occur unevenly in August 2018 through June 2019.
-Revised revenues from the sales and use taxes on SaaS are \$4,819,500, which are expected to occur unevenly in November 2018 through June 2019.
+Revised revenues from the sales are \$4,819,500, which are expected to occur unevenly in November 2018 through June 2019.